ihh/bracery/MESSAGES.md

 - For template B to be considered as a possible successor (i.e. reply) to a message generated from template A, at least one of A's future-tags must also be one of B's past-tags
 - If any of A's future-tags appear in B's past-tags with an exclamation point in front (e.g. A has future-tag `tag` and B has past-tag `!tag`), then B is disallowed as a successor to A (these tags are referred to as B's _excluded-past-tags_)
+   - The minus sign is an alias for the exclamation point in past-tags, so `-tag` means the same as `!tag`
+- If any of B's past-tags have a plus sign in front (e.g. B has past-tags `+tag`), then A _must_ have that tag in its future-tags.
 - The special past-tag `root` is used to denote _root templates_ that can be used at the top of a thread (or the past-tags can be left empty for the same effect)

+## Templates

 Each Bracery message template has the following fields: